oakserver/oak/README.md

-  When the option `asReader` is false or not passed, the method resolves with an object which contains a `type` property set to `"json"`, `"text"`, `"form"`, `"undefined"`, or `"raw"` and a `value` property set with the parsed value of the property.
+  When the option `asReader` is false or not passed, the method resolves with an object which contains a `type` property set to `"json"`, `"text"`, `"form"`, `"form-data"`, `"undefined"`, or `"raw"` and a `value` property set with the parsed value of the property.
 For JSON it will be the parsed value of the JSON string.
 For text, it will simply be a string and for a form, it will be an instance of `URLSearchParams`.
 For an undefined body, the value will be `undefined`.
 If the content type is not supported, the body will be returned with a `type` of `"raw"` and the `value` will be set to a `Uint8Array` containing the raw bytes for the request.
 If the application cannot handle the content type, it should throw a 415 HTTP Error.

+  For multipart form data, the `value` property will be set to a `FormDataReader` interface which provides two methods to access the parts of the multipart form.
+There is `.read()` which will asynchronously resolve with an object containing the `.fields` property which is a record of key value pairs of the form data, and optionally a `.files` property which will be an array of files that were part of the multipart form.
+There is also `.stream()` which will asynchronously yield a tuple containing the name of the part, and the value of the part which is either a string or a `FormDataFile` object.

   When option `asReader` is true, the method resolves with an object who's `type` property is `"reader"` and who's `value` property is a `Deno.Reader`